Stay Fit and Healthy with low Maintenance : the Dummy Recipe

 And travel, rain, heat, the lack of equipment... all excuses are good to avoid a workout.

-With Bodyweight training and Fizzup App on my phone, I got 0 excuses.
+By doing bodyweight trainings and with Fizzup App on my phone, I got 0 excuses.

 No matter how small the room I'm in is, wherever I am, I can train.

 And so could you.

 I know when you're traveling you eat different things, local food and sometime whatever you can get your hands on.

 But when you avoid sugar and carbs as much as you can, focus on getting enough proteins and drink a ton of water, you stay away from doing a lot of damages to your body and you can still control your weight.

 It doesn't matter if you're backpacking or traveling for business, with a bit of discipline and this few rules, you can stay fit. (and you should)